Ernest Jackson (gridiron football)

-Ernest Bernard Jackson, Jr (born October 9, 1986) is an American former professional gridiron football player who was a wide receiver.
-He played college football at the University at Buffalo, The State University of New York and attended Gates Chili High School in Rochester, New York.
-He played professionally for the Erie Explosion of the Ultimate Indoor Football League, the Chicago Slaughter of the Indoor Football League, and the BC Lions, Ottawa Redblacks, and Montreal Alouettes of the Canadian Football League (CFL).
+Ernest Jackson (born October 9, 1986) is an American former professional football player who was a wide receiver in the Canadian Football League (CFL).
+He played college football at the University at Buffalo.
+He played professionally for the Erie Explosion of the Ultimate Indoor Football League (UIFL), the Chicago Slaughter of the Indoor Football League (IFL), and the BC Lions, Ottawa Redblacks, and Montreal Alouettes of the CFL.

+Early life and college

+Ernest Jackson was born on October 9, 1986, in Rochester, New York.
+He attended Gates Chili High School in Rochester.

+He was a four year letterman for the Buffalo Bulls of the University at Buffalo from 2005 to 2008.

 Professional career

-BC Lions

-Ernest Jackson had a breakout season with the BC Lions in 2014 and was named CFL Offensive Player of the Month for October of the 2014 season.
+Jackson had a breakout season with the BC Lions in 2014 and was named CFL Offensive Player of the Month for October of the 2014 season.